asterisk/documentation/README.md

 # specifying BRANCH=<branch>.
 BRANCHES := 16,18,19,20

+# If you don't want to build the static documentation at all...
+# NO_STATIC=yes

 # If you want to serve the resulting site with mkdocs serve,
 you can specify any additional options to pass to it here:
 # SERVE_OPTS := -a [::]:8000